scheideman/CarND-Behaviour-Cloning-Project/README.md

 - Lake track: https://youtu.be/eecYTdzYAfY
 - Mountain track: https://youtu.be/HtZX0ISo890
 - I would typically run the car at 20 mph when testing the model in autonomous mode, any faster and the car would sometimes get stuck in a over correction loop and start swerving from one side of the road to the other.
+- This was a difficult project which I spent a lot of time fine tuning.
+But I learned a lot and it has shown me the potential for Convolutional Neural Networks to be used for problems besides classification.